 With a taste reminiscent of being splashed in the mouth while on holiday at a tropical beach, the salt water gargle makes up for in effectiveness what it lacks in flavor.

 The pain from a sore throat stems from a build-up of water in the tissues that line the throat.
 This creates a feeling of tightness and pressure.
 Salt effectively draws out the water from these tissues, relieving this pressure and helping to flush out causative viruses or bacteria.

 Dissolve one-half to one teaspoonful of salt into a medium sized glass of warm (but not hot) water.
 Add a little honey if the taste is too much to bear, gently gargle the solution for a few seconds, before spitting out.

 Rustle Around for An Anti-Inflammatory

-Anti-inflammatories, such as ibuprofen (Advil, Motrin), are good for short-term relief of pain.
+Anti-inflammatories, such as ibuprofen (Advil, Motrin), are good for the short-term relief of pain.
 If anybody in your household has ever sprained an ankle, hurt their back, or had a fever, then chances are there'll be a half-finished packet of these collecting dust somewhere in your cupboard.